 All staff members and pupils will be made aware of the AED's location and what to do in an emergency.
-A risk assessment regarding the storage and use of AEDs at the school will be carried out and reviewed annually.
+Checks regarding the use of and storage of AEDs at the school will be carried out and reviewed annually.

-No training will be needed to use the AED, as voice and/or visual prompts guide the rescuer through the entire process from when the device is first switched on or opened; however, staff members will be trained in cardiopulmonary resuscitation (CPR), as this is an essential part of first-aid and AED use.
+No training will be needed to use the AED, as voice and/or visual prompts guide the rescuer through the entire process from when the device is first switched on or opened; however, first aiders will be trained in cardiopulmonary resuscitation (CPR), as this is an essential part of first-aid and AED use.